-NUNM nutrition students complete a capstone project for which they are required to draw on all aspects of the curriculum to develop a final project, research paper or complete an internship.
-Here is a glimpse of the excellent capstone projects completed by our undergraduate class of 2018.
+NUNM nutrition students complete a capstone project for which they are required to draw on all aspects of the curriculum to develop a final project, research paper, or complete an internship.
+Here is a glimpse of the excellent capstone projects completed by some of our undergraduate nutrition students.

 Throughout my time at NUNM, I have become increasingly interested in childhood nutrition, particularly in relation to the food our vulnerable population of low-income children are receiving at school.
 For my capstone project, I implemented a healthier version of the free-breakfast program at a local elementary school here in Portland.
 Post-graduation I plan on continuing to evolve my passion for childhood nutrition by finishing the clinical portion of my lactation consultant program and becoming an internationally certified lactation consultant.

 I am the generator and visionary of the year-long group project, “The Reforestation and Beautification Capstone.”
 From my background in horticulture, and observation of campus I had the ideas to grow mushrooms on the north side of the academic building and to create a large container garden in the south facing corner of the East parking lot.
 I inspired action, created the proposals, the fundraising campaign, and organized our efforts.
 This capstone is the first actualization of a greater vision: to reforest every urban and suburban center in the world to end food insecurity and mitigate poverty.
 Follow the full story on Instagram @regenerativecapstone or my website.